evereven-tech/horizons-omnichat/docs/enterprise/support.md

 When your chatbot becomes a crucial part of your operations, our Premium Support package provides the enhanced coverage you need.
 It's like having a dedicated team of Horizons experts as part of your organization:

-"Since upgrading to Premium Support, it feels like we have our own Horizons engineering team.
-The response times are incredible, and the proactive monitoring has prevented several potential issues." - Sarah M., Operations Manager

 Premium Support includes:
 - Round-the-clock coverage (24/7/365)